basil-16/Web_automation-scarping-for-job-hunting/README.md

 # Web_automation-scarping-for-job-hunting
- Developed a script to fetch various job opportunities from a website This script uses mongoDB as its database
+ Developed a script to fetch various job opportunities from a website \n This script uses mongoDB as its database
  You may need to run get_internships() twice
  Certain variables are hidden for privacy purposes